kubeflow/website/content/docs/guides/_index.md

 +++
 title = "Guides"
-description = "How-to instructions on using Kubeflow."
+description = "Step-by-step instructions on how to use Kubeflow" weight = 3
 +++